IFAN: An Explainability-Focused Interaction Framework for Humans and NLP Models

 \begin{itemize} \item[\textbf{(1)}] IFAN offers an interface for users to provide feedback to selected model explanations, which is then integrated via parameter-efficient adapter layers. \item[\textbf{(2)}] Our live platform also offers a visual administration system and API to manage models, datasets, and users as well as their corresponding access rights. \item[\textbf{(3)}] We show the efficiency of our framework in debiasing a hate speech classifier and propose a feedback-rebalancing step to mitigate the model's forgetfulness across updates. \end{itemize}

-IFAN's demo is accessible at ifan\footnote{\href{https://ifan.ml}{https://ifan.ml}}.ml together with its documentation.\footnote{\href{https://ifan.ml/documentation}{https://ifan.ml/documentation}} Full access is available with login credentials, which we can provide upon request.
-A supplementary video showcase can be found online\footnote{\href{https://www.youtube.com/watch?v=BzzoQzTsrLo}{https://www.youtube.com/watch?v=BzzoQzTsrLo}}.
+IFAN's demo is accessible at ifan.ml\footnote{\href{https://ifan.ml}{https://ifan.ml}} together with its documentation.\footnote{\href{https://ifan.ml/documentation}{https://ifan.ml/documentation}} Full access is available with login credentials, which we can provide upon request.
+A supplementary video showcase can be found online\footnote{\href{https://youtu.be/EzC6HI3JwaQ}{https://youtu.be/EzC6HI3JwaQ}}.